-The Receivables have been exclusively originated by Profamily S.p.A. as lender.
+The Receivables have been exclusively originated by Deutsche Bank S.p.A. as lender.

-In this respect PCS notes the following statement, contained in the Section "THE AGGREGATE PORTFOLIO - Other features of the Aggregate Portfolio" that: << Under the Warranty and Indemnity Agreement, the Originator has represented and warranted that: (...) (f) the Loans from which the Receivables comprised in the Initial Portfolio and in each Subsequent Portfolio arise (or will arise, as the case may be) have been (or will be, as the case may be) disbursed in the Originator's ordinary course of business.
+In this respect PCS notes the following statement, contained in the Section "THE AGGREGATE PORTFOLIO - Other features of the Aggregate Portfolio" that: << Under the Warranty and Indemnity Agreement, the Originator has represented and warranted that: (...) (f) (Origination in the ordinary course of business and no adverse selection): the Loans from which the Receivables comprised in the Initial Portfolio and in each Subsequent Portfolio arise (or will arise, as the case may be) have been (or will be, as the case may be) disbursed in the Originator's ordinary course of business.
 The Receivables comprised in the Initial Portfolio have been, and the Receivables comprised in the each Subsequent Portfolio will be, selected by the Originator in accordance with credit policies which are no less stringent than those that the Originator applied at the time of origination to similar exposures that have not been (or will not be) assigned in the context of the Securitisation, pursuant to article 20(10), first paragraph, of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria; (...)>>.